AmrMohamad/PyKanban/README.md

 - the content of each sub-title is limited to 244 characters

-Now you have created Kanban board in terminal with PyKanban 😄
+Now you have created a Kanban board in the terminal with PyKanban 😄